unoplatform/uno.extensions/doc/Reference/Markup/Tutorials/HowTo-MarkupProject.md

     #### Using the command line interface

-    - Run the following command, using an appropriate name (`MyApp` in this page).
+    - Run the following command, using an appropriate name (`MySampleProject` in this page).

         ```cmd
-        dotnet new unoapp -preset blank -markup csharp -o MyApp
+        dotnet new unoapp -preset blank -markup csharp -o MySampleProject
         ```

         Refer to [this](https://platform.uno/docs/articles/get-started-dotnet-new.html) article for more details on using the CLI interface of creating projects.

-    - Launch the created solution, MyApp.sln, in  Visual Studio or Visual Studio Code.
+    - Launch the created solution, MySampleProject.sln, in  Visual Studio or Visual Studio Code.